Pylons/colander/docs/null.rst

 ===================== ===================== ===========================
 colander.null         <missing>             Invalid exception raised
 <missing>             <missing>             Invalid exception raised
-colander.null         colander.null         Invalid exception raised
+colander.null         value                 value used
-colander.null         value                 value deserialized
+<missing>             value                 value used
-<missing>             value                 value deserialized
+<missing>             colander.null         colander.null used
-value                 <missing>             value deserialized value                 colander.null         value deserialized value_a               value_b               value_a deserialized
+value                 <missing>             value used value                 colander.null         value used value_a               value_b               value_a used
 ===================== ===================== ===========================

 .. note:: ``<missing>`` in the above table represents the circumstance